Observable

 Details

-Actively executes the current node, using data from the last time the stream passed through this node.
-If the node has never been executed before, it won't execute.
+Manually execute current node, data uses the last data that flowed through this node, if node has never executed, it won't execute.

 WARNING